florianpasquereau/SudokuSolver/README.md

 This code go to pickup one grid into the website  [https://sudoku9x9.com](https://sudoku9x9.com).
 Solve the grid with the [Backtracking](https://en.wikipedia.org/wiki/Backtracking) algorithm and fill the answer into the page.<br/>
 To scrap and fill the grid I use [Selenium](https://www.selenium.dev/documentation/en/) with the [Firefox Driver](https://github.com/mozilla/geckodriver/releases).
-To run this code correctly, the java virtual must have the argument : `-Xmx2048m`.
+To run this code correctly, the java virtual must have the argument : `-Xmx2048m -Xms2048m`.

 Release notes
 -----------------
 -   04/12/2020:
     -   Initial release
+    -   Updated to Firefox driver
+    -   Updated java virtual machine argument(s)